The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 Where to Park in Lucca?

-I recommend parking at this location near the Porta San Donato city wall or at this location near Porta Elisa, which are both conveniently located.
+I would recommend you park at this location near the city wall of Porta San Donato or at this location near Porta Elisa, which are both quite accessible.

 Where to Eat in Lucca?